 Foreign banks - worldwide reporting.
-Foreign banks must also report in column (c) all U.S. source substitute dividend payments received as beneficial owner to the extent they are not already included in Part I, line 11 and without regard to whether such payments received are effectively connected income.
+Foreign banks must also report in column (c), the gross substitute dividend payments received during the entire year and the other dividend equivalent payments received on or after September 14, 2010, to the extent they are not already included in Part I, line 11 and without regard to whether such payments received are effectively connected income.
 For example, substitute dividends received by a foreign bank that are not reported on Form 1120-F, Schedule L, must be reported as U.S. source payments received in column (c) and reversed to the extent of the non-ECI portion of the payments in column (c) as a negative number in column (d).
-Reporting in columns (c) and (d) for substitute dividends is required even if no amount would be reported in columns (a) and (e).
-Any U.S. source substitute dividends that are effectively connected with the foreign corporation's trade or business within the United States are reportable in column (e).
-Do not report on any line substitute dividend payments received in custody for another owner of the substitute payment or such payments reportable on line 16b.
+Reporting in columns (c) and (d) for substitute dividend and other dividend equivalent payments received is required even if no amount would be reported in columns (a) and (e).
+Any substitute dividend and other dividend equivalent payments received that are effectively connected with the foreign corporation's trade or business within the U.S. are reportable in column (e).
+Do not report on any line, substitute dividend payments received in custody for another owner of the substitute payment or such payments reportable on line 16b.

 Example 15.
 FC, a foreign bank resident in Country X, is engaged in a banking trade or business within the United States through a U.S. permanent establishment.
 FC has an income tax treaty with the United States that imposes a 15% tax on gross portfolio dividends received by the corporation that are not attributable to a U.S. permanent establishment.
 FC records securities lending transactions with respect to U.S. and foreign stocks on its home office set(s) of books.
-These set(s) of books do not give rise to U.S. booked liabilities under Regulations section 1.882-5(d)(2)(iii) and are not reportable on Form 1120-F,

-Schedule L. FC receives \$200 of substitute dividends from transactions described in section 1058, all of which are not effectively connected with FC's trade or business within the United States and are not attributable to FC's U.S. permanent establishment.
-Under Regulations sections 1.861-3(a)(6) and 1.881-2(b)(2), the substitute dividends are sourced and characterized as U.S. source dividends.
+These set(s) of books do not give rise to U.S. booked liabilities under Regulations section 1.882-5(d)(2)(iii) and are not reportable on Form 1120-F, Schedule L. FC receives \$200 of substitute dividends from transactions described in section 1058, all of which are not effectively connected with FC's trade or business within the United States and are not attributable to FC's U.S. permanent establishment.
+Under section 871(m), the substitute dividends are sourced and characterized as U.S. source dividends.
 Under FC's treaty with the United States, the dividends are subject to a 15% gross basis tax.

 The substitute payments are not reportable on Part I, line 11, or Part II, line 3c, column (a).
 FC must report \$200 of dividends on line 3c, column (c) as a positive number.
-On line 3d, column (d), the \$200 is reported as a negative number.
+On line 3c, column (d), the \$200 is reported as a negative number.
 FC enters zero in column (e).
 On Form 1120-F, Section I, FC must report the substitute dividends received that are not properly withheld upon and reported by the withholding agent on Form 1042-S.